The wave equation in the birth of spacetime symmetries: The D'Alembert operator and the Lorentz transformations

-It is well-known that the D'Alambert operator is invariant under the Lorentz transformations.
-This result naturally suggests that the Lorentz transformations may be obtained from the invariance of the D'Alambert operator.
+It is well-known that the D'Alembert operator is invariant under the Lorentz transformations.
+This result naturally suggests that the Lorentz transformations may be obtained from the invariance of the D'Alembert operator.
 Although this suggestion is correct, its explicit proof does not seem to be widely known in the standard literature.
-In this section we present such a proof which is inspired in one given by Parker and Schmieg \cite{16}.
+In this section we present such a proof which is inspired in one given by Parker and Schmieg (see Parker and Schmieg in Ref. \cite{13}).